 One of the most critical issues that warehouse managers struggle with is optimizing warehouse storage.
 When not done properly, it can have costly consequences such as blocked aisles, lost stocks, and low productivity.
 And while moving to a larger facility might be a quick solution, it isn’t a practical choice for most.

-In this article, you will learn about the best practices to help you optimize the storage process in your warehouse.
+In this article, you will learn about the best practices to help you optimize the storage process, which is one of the six primary warehouse processes.
 With these helpful tips, you’ll be able to utilize the maximum capacity of the facility and streamline your warehouse operation.

 Storage Process Objective